CPT-Odd effects on the electromagnetic properties of charged leptons in the Standard Model Extension: Appendix B: Loop amplitudes of contribution

-Note, however, that the $\frac{f^+_{ZZZ}(x)}{x}$ function diverges in this limit.
-Such behavior tells us that the result is much more sensitive to masses of light leptons.
+Note that ${\cal A}_{ZZZ}$ tends to infinity logarithmically in the limit $x\to 0$.
+This behavior tells us that the result is much more sensitive to light lepton masses.
 It is worth mentioning that there are subtle cancellations in these functions.\\

 The ${\cal A}_{\gamma \gamma Z}$ amplitude can be written as follows: